Frequently Asked Questions

 Who sits on your committees?

 The projects undertaken by the National Academies are conducted or overseen by expert committees.
 Our committees typically are comprised of 10-20 volunteers from a range of disciplines and sectors, with expertise pertinent to the issues under consideration.
 Prospective committee members are identified in a variety of ways, most of which involve suggestions from individuals considered knowledgeable in the fields in which nominees are sought.
-Once a list of nominees has been developed, the list is sent to the chair of the National Research Council (NRC) for approval.

-The NRC procedures include specific questions and assessments at virtually every stage of a project that are designed to bring possible conflicts of interest to the surface.
+The procedures include specific questions and assessments at virtually every stage of a project that are designed to bring possible conflicts of interest to the surface.
 Two essential parts of this process are, at the time of appointment, completion of a short form on "Potential Sources of Bias" that lists professional and financial connections and indicates any positions taken in relevant public statements, and discussion of this information at the committee's first meeting.
 When it is difficult to find individuals with the pertinent knowledge who have not been involved previously with an issue that will come before the committee, the situation is resolved by selecting a carefully balanced group so that all points of view can be represented.

 Are you a government agency?